LOCAL HOUSING MARKET REMAINS BALANCED

 Board & Association Information

-The London and St. Thomas Association of REALTORS® (LSTAR) is one of Canada's fifteen largest real estate associations, representing 1,500 REALTORS® working in Middlesex and Elgin Counties, a trading area of 500,000 residents.
-LSTAR adheres to a Quality of Life philosophy, supporting growth that fosters economic vitality, provides housing opportunities, respects the environment and builds good communities and safe neighbourhoods.
-As members of the Canadian Real Estate Association, LSTAR members may use the REALTOR® trademark, which identifies them as real estate professionals who subscribe to a strict code of ethics.
-The Association operates the local Multiple Listing Service® (MLS®) and provides ongoing professional education courses for its members.
+The London and St. Thomas Association of REALTORS® (LSTAR) is one of Canada’s largest real estate associations, representing over 2,300 REALTORS® from London, St. Thomas, Strathroy, Middlesex County, & Elgin County.
+Guided by a ten-member Board of Directors and administered by a team of professional staff specialists, LSTAR strives to deliver excellent service to its Members, including not only its core service, the MLS® system, but also Arbitration, Education, Professional Standards, Communications, and Government and Community Relations.
+It is nationally recognized as a leader in technological innovation, political action and community service.
+As members of the Canadian Real Estate Association, LSTAR members may use the REALTOR® trademark, which identifies them as real estate professionals governed by a high standard of professional service and a strict Code of Ethics, committed to providing the best possible service to their clients and customers.
+The Association operates the local Multiple Listing Service® (MLS®), a co-operative marketing system used only by Canada’s real estate boards to ensure maximum exposure of properties for sale.
 Advertisements of local MLS® property listings and information about the services provided by a REALTOR® can be found at www.REALTOR.ca.
-More information about LSTAR is available at www.lstar.ca.
+More information about LSTAR is available at www.lstar.ca

 LONDON & ST. THOMAS ASSOCIATION OF REALTORS®